Lecture 2 of ‘The Webinar Series’

-To mark Heritage Week 2020, Bryan MacMahon, will deliver a lecture entitled ‘The Cantillons and their French Connection’ on Thursday, August 18, at 7.30pm.
+To mark Heritage Week 2020, Bryan MacMahon will deliver a lecture entitled ‘The Cantillons and their French Connection’.
+This will take place on Thursday the 18th of August 2020 at 7.30pm.

 The Webinar will provide an overview of the Cantillons of North Kerry.
 It will cover the history and folklore associated with the Norman family, who achieved great prominence in North Kerry from the 13th century.
 It is a story of soldiers and speculators, bards and bankers, saints and scribes.